mattcg/cjsDelivery/README.md

 ## Credits and license ##

-cjsDelivery is copyright © 2012 [Matthew Caruana Galizia](http://twitter.com/mcaruanagalizia), licensed under a [Creative Commons Attribution 3.0 Unported (CC BY 3.0)](http://creativecommons.org/licenses/by/3.0/legalcode) license.
+cjsDelivery is copyright © 2012 [Matthew Caruana Galizia](http://twitter.com/mcaruanagalizia), licensed under the MIT license (see LICENSE).

 CommonJS is copyright © 2009 - Kevin Dangoor and many CommonJS contributors, licensed under an MIT license.